PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 production positions.
 The five short representatives remain zero-match for the bridge, and YuNet retains byte-identical artifacts.

+The unquantized pseudo-Swish passthrough helper is also indexed at both production positions.
+The adjacent raw activation helpers for tanh-GELU, center/size offset, LeakyReLU, and PReLU remain independent candidates and must be characterized separately before extraction.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier regression work also remains subject to the original refactor plan and its